chen700564/metaner-icl/README.md

 ```
 ### Pre-training

+The pre-training dataset is uploading.

-The pretrain data is in the
+The pre-trained model is in huggingface: [metaner](https://huggingface.co/jiawei1998/metaner) and [metaner-base](https://huggingface.co/jiawei1998/metaner-base)

 We use one A100-80g to pre-train the t5-v1_1-large and you can run: